 Stories about this part of our history used to be presented from a very one-sided perspective.
 The ‘white’ perspective to be precise – with nothing but heroic tales.
 Fortunately times have changed, and the narrative is changing.
 Each story has (at least) two sides.
 Where there’s a winner, there’s a loser.
 When one person gets more, another person gets less.

 Yes, we do live in an amazingly beautiful city with splendid canal houses.
 And yes, we still marvel about the prosperity of the Golden age while strolling around the canals.
 But we believe it’s good – important, even – to be aware of that other side of the stories too.
-Colonizing, conquering, suppressing and enslaving people aren’t right things to do.
+To colonize, conquer, suppress and enslave people aren’t right things to do.

 In each of the administrative districts you find traces of Amsterdam’s colonial past.
 Street names, monuments, people, and cultural centers remind us of this part of history.
-We are happy to take you along and broaden your horizon about these topics, the Shared history tours were developed.
+Especially to broaden your horizon about these topics, the Shared history tours were developed.

 World War II stories

 From May 10th 1940 till May 5th 1945, Amsterdam, like the rest of the Netherlands, was occupied by the Nazi’s.
 In 1940, about 10% of the Amsterdammers was of Jewish descent.
 In 1945, almost all of them were gone.
 The majority of the Jews lived in the east and south of the city.
 Therefore, the focus of Jewish history tours and/or World War II tours is often in these areas.
 But actually the anguish of the war was felt through the whole city.
 Jews, Nazi proponents and resistance heroes all lived in all neighborhoods.

 In each district, you find traces and stories.
 Bombs and grenades hit in several parts of the city.
 Behind the doors of normal looking houses, illegal documents were printed and plans were made to safe fellow citizens.
 Each neighborhood has its own monuments and footmarks, referring to the years of war time in Amsterdam.